-We have endeavored to maintain high standards in our executive compensation and governance practices.
-The following policies were in effect in 2022:
+We maintain high standards in our executive compensation and governance practices.
+The following policies were in effect in 2023:

-What We Do What We Do Not Do We do have stock ownership guidelines for our CEO requiring him to hold Silicon Labs equity with a value equal to six times his base salary and for our CFO requiring him to hold three times his base salary following a phase-in period.
-Other executive officers are required to hold equity with a value of two times their base salary following a phase-in period.
+What We Do What We Do Not Do We have stock ownership guidelines.
+Our CEO must hold Silicon Labs equity with a value equal to six times his base salary, and our CFO must hold equity with a value equal to three times his base salary following a phase-in period.
+Other executive officers must hold equity with a value of two times their base salary following a phase-in period.
+Unvested options and unvested PSUs do not count for purposes of the stock ownership guidelines.
+All executive officers and directors are in compliance with our stock ownership guidelines.
 We do not provide excise tax gross-ups in the event of a change in control.
-We do have stock ownership requirements for our Directors requiring them to hold Silicon Labs equity with a value equal to three times their annual cash retainer following a phase-in period.
+We have stock ownership guidelines for our Directors requiring them to hold Silicon Labs equity with a value equal to three times their annual cash retainer following a phase-in period.
 We do not allow hedging and pledging of Company securities.
 All employee change in control agreements do contain double trigger (rather than single trigger) change in control provisions.
 We do not provide significant perquisites or other personal benefits to our executive officers.
-Other than an annual physical examination by the Company, our executive officers participate in broad-based company-sponsored health and welfare benefits programs on the same basis as our other full-time employees.
-We do separate the roles of Chairman of the Board and Chief Executive Officer.
+Other than an annual physical examination provided by the Company, our executive officers participate in broad-based company-sponsored health and welfare benefits programs on the same basis as our other full-time employees.
+We separate the roles of Chairman of the Board and Chief Executive Officer.
 Our Board also includes the position of Lead Independent Director.
 We do not offer retirement plans or nonqualified deferred compensation plans to our executive officers, other than the 401(k) retirement plan offered to all salaried full-time employees.
-We do conduct an annual assessment to ensure that the compensation consultant engaged by the Compensation Committee is independent.
-We do conduct an annual review of our compensation programs for executive officers and other employees to assess the level of risk associated with those programs and the effectiveness of our policies and practices for monitoring and managing these risks.
-We do have a recoupment (or claw-back) policy to provide for recovery of incentive compensation from any executive officer whose fraud or willful misconduct results in a restatement of our financial results.
+We conduct an annual assessment to ensure that the compensation consultant engaged by the Compensation Committee is independent.
+We conduct an annual review of our compensation programs for executive officers and other employees to assess the level of risk associated with those programs and the effectiveness of our policies and practices for monitoring and managing these risks.
+We have a recoupment (or claw-back) policy that complies with the listing standards of the Nasdaq to provide for recovery of incentive compensation from any executive officer in the event of a restatement of our financial results.